fivetran/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/uniqueness.md

 </Tabs>

-**GX solution**: GX enables validating the count of unique values in a column.
-By setting a min and max value, you can ensure that the number of distinct values falls within an expected range.
+**GX solution**: GX enables validating the uniqueness of values in a column.
+By using the `ExpectColumnValuesToBeUnique` Expectation, you can ensure that each value in the specified column appears only once.
 This can be done using either GX Core or GX Cloud.

-In this example, we expect the `transfer_type` column to have between 2 and 4 unique values.
-The `ExpectColumnUniqueValueCountToBeBetween` Expectation allows us to codify this requirement and validate it against our data.
-If new transfer types are introduced or if data errors lead to unexpected values, the validation will fail, alerting us to potential data quality issues.
+In this example, we expect the `government_id` column to contain only unique values.
+The `ExpectColumnValuesToBeUnique` Expectation allows us to codify this requirement and validate it against our data.
+If duplicate government IDs are found, the validation will fail, alerting us to potential data quality issues such as duplicate customer records or data entry errors.

 ## Scenarios